Savolus/fetch-studing/README.md

-# This is a project for learning basic knowledge and using of fetch
+# This is a project for learning basics of fetch

 ### Instalation